spacelover1/FreedomWriter/_posts/1399-04-22-destination-wedding.md

 --------------------------------------------

-    If the parent-child bond is diseased, you have a better chance of a sociopath than of being well-adjusted.
+    If the parent-child bond is diseased, you have a better chance of being a sociopath than of being well-adjusted.
     I consider it a triumph of the will, that there aren't shallow graves dotting my backyard.